 Before any drywall is actually installed, the surface needs to be prepared accordingly.
 For best results, the surface should be as flat and level as possible.
 If there is framing, the framing needs to be level and square.
 If not prepared properly, the drywall will be uneven and ultimately difficult to blend leaving gaps and uneven lines.

 In order to be left with a smooth surface, the drywall must be cut to exact measurements.
 This must include the dimensions of the area, but also any electrical outlets, light switches, or ceiling fixtures.
 Pros have the tools and knowledge to cut the correct pieces according to shape and size for the perfect fit.

 Once the correct size pieces are cut, the drywall is then hung on the wall or ceiling in its appropriate spot.
 While nails can be used to secure the drywall, fastening screws are preferred as they have the ability to catch.
 Nails have a tendency to become loose, resulting in sagging ceilings or cracking in the seams.

 Once all pieces of drywall are secured, the seams of all boards are ‘taped’ and ‘spackled’ to bond the pieces together.
 The taping and spackling is a very important step in installation.
 If not done correctly, there can be gaps or bumps left in between or on the drywall seams, resulting in a sloppy finish.

 The final step to installing the drywall is the finishing touches.
-This can include filling all fastening holes and seam gaps, as well as ensuring that the spackle is smooth and flush with the drywall.
+This can include filling fastening holes and seam gaps, ensuring that the spackle is smooth and flush with the drywall.
 Once all is dry, some additional sanding may be needed in areas that have too much spackle and to level out the surface.